samtupy/nvgt/doc/src/advanced/Plugin Creation.md

 if ARGUMENTS.get("no_shared_plugins", "0") == "0":
 	env.SharedLibrary("#release/lib/test_plugin", ["test.cpp"], libs = ["user32"])

-# If we want to make a static version along side our shared one, we need to specifically rebuild the object file containing the plugin's entry point with a different name so that SCons can maintain a proper dependancy graph.
+# If we want to make a static version along side our shared one, we need to specifically rebuild the object file containing the plugin's entry point with a different name so that SCons can maintain a proper dependency graph.
 Note the NVGT_PLUGIN_STATIC define.
 static = env.Object("test_plugin_static", "test.cpp", CPPDEFINES = [("NVGT_PLUGIN_STATIC", "test_plugin")])
 # now actually build the static library, reusing the same variable from above for fewer declarations.
 static = env.StaticLibrary("#build/lib/test_plugin", [static])